ach02raf/ALLODOCTOR-mobileApp/README.md

 AlloDoctor-Mobile

-Ceci est le code FRONTEND de l'application mobile AlloDoctor devellopée en React Native AlloDoctor est une application pour la prise de rendez-vous medicaux
+This is the FRONTEND code of the AlloDoctor mobile application developed in React Native AlloDoctor is an application for making medical appointments

 You can add these packages by running `yarn add [packageName]` or `npm install [packageName]`.